f1nal3/Juniorgram/Docs/Legacy/Frontend network.md

 ```c++
 void addToIncomingMessageQueue()
 ```
 once a full message is received, add it to the incoming queue.
-Shove it in queue, converting it to an "owned message", by initializing with the a shared pointer from this connection object for Server side and without shared pointer from this for Client side.
+Shove it in queue, converting it to an "owned message", by initializing with the a shared pointer from this connection object for Kernel side and without shared pointer from this for Client side.
 Next we call ReadHeader() to read other messages.

 <hr>